-- hearing.
-The ten-day notice requirement may be waived by the person filing the Request for Hearing if such waiver is in writing and signed by the person filing the Request for Hearing. - 8.3 The owner and/or his/her representative present at the hearing shall be entitled to present testimony and other evidence, examine witnesses, and argue on the owner's behalf.
-The owner and/or his/her representative at the hearing shall also be entitled to propose his/her plan to abate the public nuisance and to explain why it has not yet been abated. - 8.4 Any interested person, including the Administrator, may appear at the hearing and present testimony and other evidence. - 8.5 All persons testifying at the hearing shall be under oath. - 8.6 The Hearing Examiner shall be allowed to question any person testifying.
-The Hearing Examiner shall asses the testimony fairly and impartially and in accordance with the law. - 8.7 The Hearing Examiner shall make a written determination as to whether a public nuisance exists and sign such written determination.
-Copies shall be sent to the Administrator and the Commissioner.
+8.1 The owner and/or his/her representative present at the hearing shall be entitled to present testimony and other evidence, examine witnesses, and argue on the owner's behalf.
+The

+- owner and/or his/her representative at the hearing shall also be entitled to propose his/her plan to abate the public nuisance and to explain why it has not yet been abated. - 8.2 Any interested person, including the Administrator, may appear at the hearing and present testimony and other evidence. - 8.3 All persons testifying at the hearing shall be under oath. - 8.4 The Hearing Examiner shall be allowed to question any person testifying.
+The Hearing Examiner shall asses the testimony fairly and impartially and in accordance with the law. - 8.5 The Hearing Examiner shall make a written determination as to whether a public nuisance exists and sign such written determination.
+Copies shall be sent to the Administrator and the Commissioner in the precinct in which the nuisance exists.
 Upon receipt of the copy of the written determination, the Administrator or his/her representative shall hand-deliver or send by certified mail, return receipt requested, a copy of the Hearing Examiner's written determination to the person designated in the Request for Hearing.
 If mailed, it shall be mailed to the address designated in said request.

-Section 9 Post-Hearing Procedures
+Section 9 - Post-Hearing Procedures

 - 9.1 If the Hearing Examiner determines that a public nuisance exists, then after the expiration of 30 days from the date on which the Hearing Examiner's written determination is received by the person designated in the Request for Hearing, the Administrator shall inspect the premises and determine whether or not the public nuisance has been abated.
-At the Hearing Examiner's discretion, additional time to abate the public nuisance may be given. - 9.2 If the Administrator determines that the public nuisance has been abated, then the Administrator shall make a record of his/her findings and take no further action thereon. - 9.3 If the Administrator determines that the public nuisance has not been abated, the Administrator shall estimate the cost to abate the public nuisance and forward the estimate of the cost to the County Commissioner in the precinct in which the nuisance is located. - 9.4 After receiving the estimate of the cost to abate the public nuisance, the Commissioner may request to add an item to the Commissioners Court agenda to consider any/all necessary action regarding the nuisance.
-The Commissioners Court shall then determine whether or not: - a) To issue an Order to Abate Nuisance; - b) To assess the cost of abating the public nuisance, the cost of legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment to the person receiving a Notice to Abate Nuisance pursuant to Section 6; and/or - c) To assess the cost of abating the public nuisance, the cost of the legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment against the property on which the public nuisance exists.
+At the Hearing Examiner's discretion, additional time to abate the public nuisance may be given. - 9.2 If the Administrator determines that the public nuisance has been abated, then the Administrator shall make a record of his/her findings and take no further action thereon. - 9.3 If the Administrator determines that the public nuisance has not been abated, the Administrator shall resend the compiled file, including the Hearing Examiner's Determination and evidence that the nuisance has not been abated, to the County Commissioner in the precinct in which the nuisance is located. - 9.4 After receiving the file on the public nuisance, the Commissioner may request to add an item to the Commissioners Court agenda to consider any/all necessary action regarding the nuisance.
+The Commissioners Court shall then determine whether or not: - To issue an Order to Abate Nuisance; - b) To assess the cost of abating the public nuisance, the cost of legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment to the person receiving a Notice to Abate Nuisance pursuant to Section 6; and/or - c) To assess the cost of abating the public nuisance, the cost of the legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment against the property on which the public nuisance exists.